SeerLabs/extractor-framework/README.md

 from extraction.core import ExtractionRunner

 runner = ExtractionRunner()
+# You can make the extraction runner write to log files by enabling logging:
+runner.enable_logging('path/to/log/file', 'path/to/another/log/file')

 # runnables *must* be added right now in the order they should be run
 # pass the Class object in to the method, not an instance of the class